dgleba/flaskplayground/README.md

-My Flask Testing Ground
+My Flask-admin Testing Ground

 [flask playground, flaskplay]

-This has examples I am using to learn Flask-Admin
+This has examples I am using to learn Flask-Admin.

 David Gleba